History of rent control in England and Wales: House renovation grants 1989

 Grants for the repair and improvement of residential premises were amongst many other provisions in the Local Government and Housing Act 1989.
 These new renovation grants were also available for common parts of buildings; for the provision for facilities for the disabled; for the improvement or repair of (and conversion of houses into) houses in multiple occupation; and minor works such as thermal insulation.

 Local authorities were given the opportunity to seek and act upon the advice of Rent Officers about the amount of the rent payable and of any increase in the rent payable, if the premises were already let.
 If unlet, advice could be sought and acted upon, of the amount of rent that might reasonably be expected to be obtained when the premises were let on an assured tenancy.
 Amendment was made to the Housing Act 1988 to include these additional functions for Rent Officers.
 A Statutory instrument later established the required procedures.
-Local authorities were empowered to seek the advice of Rent Officers for information to facilitate the calculation of grant payable.
+Local authorities were empowered to seek the advice of rent officers for information to facilitate the calculation of grant payable.
 In respect of Scotland, there were further provisions in relation to the phasing progression to the registered rent for houses let by housing associations or Scottish Homes.

-Long standing, low rent tenancies entered into after section 186 of the Act came into force were to become assured tenancies when those long tenancies came to an end.
-The Rent Officer (Additional Functions) (No.2) Order 1990 required Rent Officers to give advice (within 45 days of the application) about the rent increases which might reasonably be expected when the renovation works were completed.
+Long standing, low rent tenancies entered into after section 186 of the act came into force were to become assured tenancies when those long tenancies came to an end.
+The Rent Officer (Additional Functions) (No. 2) Order 1990 (SI 1990/1068) required rent officers to give advice (within 45 days of the application) about the rent increases which might reasonably be expected when the renovation works were completed.

-From 4 January 1991, The Secretary of State for Wales exercised powers conferred by the Local Government and Housing Act 1989, and extended by the Welsh Language Act 1967, to prescribe certain forms for house renovation grants that could be submitted in the Welsh language, by statutory instrument, The Housing Renovation etc. Grant (Prescribed Forms and Particulars) Welsh Forms and Particulars) Regulations 1991.
+From 4 January 1991, the Secretary of State for Wales exercised powers conferred by the Local Government and Housing Act 1989, and extended by the Welsh Language Act 1967, to prescribe certain forms for house renovation grants that could be submitted in the Welsh language, by statutory instrument, the Housing Renovation etc. Grant (Prescribed Forms and Particulars) Welsh Forms and Particulars) Regulations 1991 (SI 1991/80).
 There were further amendments in 1992 and 1994.